A System-Level Analysis of Conference Peer Review: Institutional Memory

+If the paper is accepted to the conference after $t$ prior rounds of rejection, the author's utility is $\TD^t \cdot \ConfValue$, where $\TD$ is the commonly known author time discount factor, and $\ConfValue$ is the (endogenous) conference prestige, determined by the qualities of accepted papers.
+If the author takes the outside option after $t$ prior rounds of rejection, her utility is $\TD^t$.
+The author's utility is discussed in more detail in \cref{sec:author-decision}.

+The conference's utility/quality is 1 plus the average quality of papers, averaged over all rounds, in the limit as the number of rounds grows large.
+The conference utility is discussed in detail in \cref{sec:model-acc-policy}.

+In addition to the conference and authors, we are also interested in the utility/cost of the reviewers, which is simply the total number of reviews per conference/paper.
+The concept of review burden, as well as the tradeoffs we study between the different parties' utilities, is discussed in detail in \cref{subsec:number-reviews}.
+We emphasize that while we are interested in the utility of the reviewers, they have no agency in our game-theoretic formulation: only the conference and authors make decisions.

-In the game, two main agents actually make decisions: the author of the paper and the prestigious conference.
-(The ``sure bet'' conference simply accepts all papers, and the reviewers simply provide reviews.)
-Whenever we refer to ``the conference'' as a decision maker, we therefore always mean the prestigious conference.
+\dkdeletecomment{now subsumed in the overview}{We will discuss the utilities of three parties: the conference committee, reviewers, and authors.
+However, in the game, only two of the main agents actually make decisions: the author of each paper and the prestigious conference; the reviewers simply provide reviews.}